 Twohundredpercent started its life in May 2006.
 It is a website about the politics, culture, financials and history of football.
 It thinks that tactics are very delicious mints.
-We have had a major reshuffle at the end of November 2013, with the intention of broadening our coverage of the game.
-It, umm, didn’t work out so brilliantly.
+We have a podcast that comes out once a week and is available through Itunes, Soundcloud, or to download and listen to at your leisure.

 This site was a gold winner in the When Saturday Comes Webwatch awards in 2009 and 2010, and a silver winner of the same in 2011.
 In 2011 and 2013 it was nominated for and in 2012 won the Football Supporters Federation Writers Awards Website Of The Year, and also won the Editors Choice at the 2008 Soccerlens awards.
 In 2006, oddly enough, Twohundredpercent was for one week only The Sun’s Website Of The Week.
 We rather doubt that they would feel the same way about us nowadays.

-This site is now written by seven people:
+This site is now written by three people:

 Mark Murphy supports Kingstonian and is a former chair of the club’s supporters trust, the Ks Trust, although he also holds a candle for both Tottenham Hotspur and Celtic.